-Use this kind of rule to display ribbon elements when a user has specific privileges for an entity.
+Use this kind of rule to display ribbon elements when a user has specific privileges for a table.
 You must specify the privilege depth and the specific privilege you want to check.

-Allows definition of rules depending on the Boolean values of specific entity properties.
+Allows definition of rules depending on the Boolean values of specific table properties.

 PropertyNameoptions are as follows:

-The entity rule also includes an optional context attribute to specify whether the entity is being displayed in the form or a list (HomePageGrid).
+EntityRulealso includes an optional context parameter to specify whether the table is being displayed in the form or a list (HomePageGrid).
 The optional

-SelectedEntityto distinguish whether the entity is being displayed in a subgrid.
+SelectedEntityto distinguish whether the table is being displayed in a subgrid.

 Specifies a rule that can detect whether a form ribbon is displayed in the context of a specific entity.